como-usar-tailwind-con-vuejs

 Basic Example

-To verify that everything works, it’s best to create a small example,
+To check that everything is working, it’s best to do a small example.

 <template>